-- monitor species diversity and inventories (e.g., Glover-Kapfer, et al., 2019; Ahumada et al., 2013; O'Brien & Kinnaird, 2010), - measure population abundance, density, and distribution of marked and unmarked populations (e.g., Royle et al., 2018; Whittington et al., 2019; Karanth and Nichols 1998; Heilbrun et al. 2006; Goswami et al. 2007; Rowcliffe et al. 2008), - examine multi-species dynamics (Swanson et al. 2015), - estimate population trends (e.g., Karanth et al. 2006), - correlating wildlife abundances to anthropological stressors (e.g., Fisher and Burton, 2018) including human activity, and to mitigation efforts (e.g., Whittington et al., 2019; Pollock et al., 2017), - quantify animal behavior and success rates in DNA hair capture sites (Clevenger and Sawaya 2010), - linking seasonal plant phenology to climate change and wildlife distributions (e.g., Laskin et al., 2019; Mills et al., 2018), and - quantifying how seasonal changes in coat colour are influenced by climate change (e.g., Mills et al., 2018).
+- measure population abundance, density, and distribution of marked and unmarked populations (e.g., Goswami, Madhusudan, & Ullas Karanth, 2007; Heilbrun, Silvy, Peterson, & Tewes, 2006; Karanth & Nichols, 1998; Rowcliffe & Carbone, 2008; Royle, Fuller, & Sutherland, 2018; Whittington, Low, & Hunt, 2019; Whittington, Hebblewhite, & Chandler, 2018) - examine multi-species dynamics (Swanson et al., 2015), - estimate population trends (e.g., Karanth, Nichols, Samba Kumar, & Hines, 2006), - correlating wildlife abundances to anthropological stressors (e.g., Fisher & Burton, 2018), including human activity, and to mitigation efforts (e.g., Pollock, Nielsen, & St. Clair, 2017; Whittington et al., 2019), - quantify animal behavior and success rates in DNA hair capture sites (Clevenger & Sawaya, 2010), - linking seasonal plant phenology to climate change and wildlife distributions (e.g., Laskin et al., 2019; Mills et al., 2018), and - quantifying how seasonal changes in coat color are influenced by climate change (e.g., Mills et al., 2018).

 Camera traps can also help answer very specific research questions.
-For example, Garcia-Salgado et al. (2015) analyzed the diet of nesting raptors by examining images for prey deliveries to nests.
-Rollak et al. (2013) similarly deployed cameras around nests, but in this case to study the breeding behaviors of turkey vultures.
-Jumeau et al. (2017) used camera traps to estimate the effectiveness of wildlife crossing structures for small mammals.
+For example, García-Salgado et al. (2015) analyzed the diet of nesting raptors by examining images for prey deliveries to nests.
+Rollack, Wiebe, Stoffel, and Houston (2013) similarly deployed cameras around nests, but in this case to study the breeding behaviors of turkey vultures.
+Jumeau, Petrod, and Handrich (2017) used camera traps to estimate the effectiveness of wildlife crossing structures for small mammals.

 Camera traps are also used to monitor and analyze human activity.
-Examples include analyzing images to: count the number of anglers actively fishing in order to estimate angling effort in small lakes fisheries (Greenberg and Godin, 2015); evaluate the influence of human disturbance on wildlife (e.g., Oberoslerab et al. 2017, Blake et al, 2017), quantify levels of human use and type of human activities (e.g., Fairfax et al. 2014; Campbell 2010); and detect types and occurrences of illegal activity in wildlife sanctuaries including identifying perpetrators (e.g., Hossain et al. 2016).
+Examples include: counting the number of anglers actively fishing in order to estimate angling effort in small lakes fisheries (Greenberg & Godin, 2015); evaluating the influence of human disturbance on wildlife (e.g., Blake, Mosquera, Loiselle, Romo, & Swing, 2017; Oberoslerab, Groff, Lemma, Pedrini, & Rovero, 2017), quantifying levels of human use and type of human activities (e.g., Campbell, 2010; Fairfax, MacKenzie Dowling, & Neldner, 2014); and detecting types and occurrences of illegal activity in wildlife sanctuaries including identifying perpetrators (e.g., Hossain et al., 2016).

-The above is just a very small sampling to indicate the diverse use of camera traps (e.g., see Wearn and Glover-Kapfer 2017 Section 5; Steenweg et al., 2017).
+The above is just a very small sampling to indicate the diverse use of camera traps (e.g., see Section 5 in Steenweg et al., 2017; Wearn & Glover-Kapfer, 2017).
 While there may be some overlap in the kinds of images gathered across projects, we can easily expect differences between projects in: the kinds of images that are captured, the data attributes that would be encoded from these images, and the ways analysts would have to examine those images to extract and record that data.
 Our design patterns reflect this diversity of project objectives.
 Some design patterns are broadly applicable and useful in all kinds of image classification, while others may be of use in narrower suites of projects.
-More generally, software based on these design patterns will include tools for examining images, will provide a flexible user interface for efficiently encoding projectspecific attributes, and will simplify data entry by automatically extracting available image features as data.
+More generally, software based on these design patterns will include tools for examining images, will provide a flexible user interface for efficiently encoding project-specific attributes, and will simplify data entry by automatically extracting available image features as data.
 Collectively, it can substantially increase project efficiency, increase data quality and improve the user experience.

-3. METHODOLOGY: DECONSTRUCTING THE DESIGN OF TIMELAPSE INTO DESIGN PATTERNS
+3 | METHODOLOGY: DECONSTRUCTING THE DESIGN OF TIMELAPSE INTO DESIGN PATTERNS

-Our methodology for understanding how analysts classify data and what user interface design patterns would be useful was derived from deconstructing our real-world experiences designing, implementing and refining the Timelapse open software system.
+Our methodology for understanding how analysts classify data and what user interface design patterns would be useful was derived from deconstructing our real-world experiences designing, implementing, and refining the Timelapse open software system.
 Timelapse was specifically developed to help analysts inspect and classify camera trap images via tagging.
-Timelapse is conceptually simple: it displays images to analysts, along with a variety of project-specific (and user generated) attribute fields that they can efficiently fill in to describe the image.
-Yet its design goes far beyond that, for it includes many features addressing the subtleties of the analyst's workflow.
+Timelapse is conceptually simple: it displays images to analysts, along with a variety of projectspecific (and user generated) attribute fields that they can efficiently fill in to describe the image.
+Yet its design goes far beyond that, for it, includes many features addressing the subtleties of the analyst's workflow.